 - Adjust inflation - Test how inflation-proof your retirement plans are.

 - Change your retirement income - Calculate if annuities, social security, or pensions affect when you can quit for good.

 - Add in one-time expenses - How much would that dream trip to Fiji set you back?

 - Change the retirement date - See how the numbers change if you plan to retire later or, better yet, earlier.

 Asset Allocation Tool

 Want to understand your investment portfolio a little more?
-Personal Capital can help.
+Empower can help.